EpocDotFr/rwrs/README.md

   - Players
     - Search for a player
-    - View player stats (as well as next rank progression, which server he's playing on, etc).
+    - View player stats (as well as next rank progression, unlocks, on which server he's playing on, etc).
 Note that stats only concerns official invasion (ranked) servers
     - Compare two players stats
     - Friends list (easily know on which servers your friends are playing on.
 There's no need to create a user account or whatever)
   - Public servers